Searching for a cometary belt around Trappist-1 with ALMA: Summary and conclusions

 \section{Summary and conclusions}

-In this paper we have reported new ALMA observations around Trappist-1 at 0.88~mm, the deepest to search for dust emission from a debris disc around this system.
-These observations did not detect circumstellar dust neither CO 3-2 emission.
-We compared our dust upper limits with collisional evolution models, which given Trappist-1's age of $\sim8$~Gyr predict detectable dust levels beyond 40~au if the initial disc was as massive as a MMSN.
-Therefore our model rules-out that Trappist-1 was born with a planetesimal belt larger than 40~au and with a mass similar or higher than a MMSN ($\gtrsim20$~\Me).
+In this paper we have reported new ALMA observations around TRAPPIST-1 at 0.88~mm, the deepest to search for dust emission from a debris disc around this system.
+These observations did not detect circumstellar dust or CO 3-2 emission.
+We compared our dust upper limits with collisional evolution models, which given TRAPPIST-1's age of $\sim8$~Gyr predict detectable dust levels beyond 40~au if the initial disc was as massive as a MMSN.
+Therefore our model rules-out that TRAPPIST-1 was born with a planetesimal belt larger than 40~au and with a mass similar or higher than a MMSN ($\gtrsim20$~\Me).
 Within 40~au, on the other hand, the surface density or total mass of mm-sized dust could be simply depleted due to collisional evolution and avoid detection.
-The solid mass upper limit derived here is comparable to the mass in Trappist-1 planets \citep[$\sim5.7$~\Me,][]{Grim2018}, thus it possible that most of the available solid mass in these systems was transported inwards and used to form the known planets.
+The solid mass upper limit derived here is comparable to the mass in TRAPPIST-1 planets \citep[$\sim5.7$~\Me,][]{Grim2018}, thus it possible that most of the available solid mass in these systems was transported inwards and used to form the known planets.

-We searched in time bins of 12s for any flaring activity of Trappist-1 that could be present in this data.
+We searched in time bins of 12s for any flaring activity of TRAPPIST-1 that could be present in this data.
 We did not find any significant emission, and we derive a $5\sigma$ upper limit of 1.2~mJy for variable emission over 12s windows.

 Given the available archival ALMA data on Proxima~Cen, also a system around a low mass star hosting a low mass temperate planet, we performed a similar analysis.
-We compared our model with ALMA observations and showed that the current upper limits lie above the mass of mm-sized dust that we expect given our collisional evolution model.
-The archival observations could have only marginally detected a belt with a mean radius between 20--40~au and with an initial mass of 10~\Me.
-Therefore these upper limits rule out that Proxima~Cen was born with a planetesimal belt or disc of 20--40~au radius and an initial mass a few times a MMSN.
-Within 20~au, the limits cannot ruled out that the system was born with a planetesimal belt more massive than a MMSN.
+We compared our model with ALMA observations and showed that the current upper limits are slightly below the mass of mm-sized dust that we expect given our collisional evolution model.
+The archival observations could have marginally detected a belt with a mean radius between 10--40~au and with an initial mass $\gtrsim1$~\Me.
+This means that the marginal detection of an outer belt at 30~au by \cite{Anglada2017} is consistent with our collisional evolution model and a belt that was born with a tenth of a MMSN.
+An even more massive disc would have collisionally evolved to the same mass and thus these observations cannot constrain well the initial mass of a putative planetesimal belt.
+Interior to 10~au, the limits cannot rule out that the system was born with a planetesimal belt more massive than a MMSN.